 10. Get better.
 Healing takes time.
 It is a roller coaster ride that can be frustrating.
 Don’t stop treatment too early or it could come back and become chronic.
 Remember, a positive attitude goes a long way to healing.

 Let me give you an example.
 If a person sprains his or her ankle, they are more likely to sprain it again and again.
-The reason this happens is because first, the ligaments are weak but more importantly because with injury the proprioceptors become dull.
-It doesn’t have to be injury either.
+This happens because the ligaments are weak but more importantly because with injury the proprioceptors become dull.
+It doesn’t have to be an injury either.
 Posture changes proprioceptors, as well.